 From June to November, the Atlantic Southeast must prepare for intense weather

 September is national preparedness month.
-It’s important to ensure your air conditioner and all of it’s attachments are in working order before and after a severe storm hits Southern Georgia.
-Many homeowners unfortunately come to find their HVAC was not first on their list of priorities when preparing for a hurricane or severe storm.
+It’s important to ensure your air conditioner, including the AC compressor and components, are in working order before and after a severe storm hits Southern Georgia.
+Many homeowners, unfortunately, find their HVAC was not first on their list of priorities when preparing for a hurricane or severe storm.

 Ray and Son is happy to help bring your HVAC system back to life.
-Having an HVAC company on your short list for your AC need will help take it off of your autumn to-do list.
-Below are some ways to keep your air compressor in the best condition possible through the winter months.
+Having an HVAC company on your shortlist for your AC needs helps take it off of your fall to-do list.
+Below are some ways to keep your AC compressor in the best condition possible through the winter months.

-Many people say the air compressor is one of the most important and expensive parts to an air conditioning system.
+Many people say the air compressor is one of the most important and expensive parts of an air conditioning system.
 This is because it is one of the more intricate parts of the air conditioner from the exposure to cold temps.
-If there are any liquids left in the air compressor, they are likely to freeze, and create issues when the system s back in use during the spring.
+If there are any liquids left in the air compressor, they are likely to freeze, and create issues when the system is back in use during the spring.
 Compressors often have a separate warranty from other components in the air conditioner because it’s a major component.
 Stay compliant with the warranty requirements and schedule regular cleanings and tune ups.

-Another process to can help prepare your air compressor for the cold season is to condensate the drains.
-This will ensure the cleanliness and the seal of the drains for the air conditioning debut when the summer heat sets in.
+Another process to help prepare your AC compressor for the cold season is to check the condensate drains.
+This ensures the cleanliness and the seal of the drains for the air conditioning start up when the summer heat sets in.

-A general cleaning of your air ducts and air compressor will provide peace-of-mind in the cold of the winter.
+General cleaning of your air ducts and air compressor provide peace of mind in the cold of the winter.

-Beyond simple DIY fixes, there are a few other, more involved ways, which include changing air filters, coils, and fans within the air compressor.
+Beyond simple DIY fixes, there are a few other ways, which include changing air filters, coils, and fans within the air compressor.
 Ray and Son can help take care of all of these.
 A tune up includes Ray and Son verifying the working condition of all of these parts by a NATE-certified HVAC specialist.

 We offer tune-ups with a 100 percent guarantee.
-Ray and Son will also consider any diagnosis free, if they do the repair.
+Ray and Son also consider any diagnosis free, if they do the repair.
 This is well worth its cost with the help of the factory-trained technicians.
 The easiest way to stay current with HVAC preventive maintenance is to join Ray & Son’s Comfort Club.
 Membership is affordable and includes seasonal tune ups for any brand of HVAC equipment.